Amanixxx/Electronic-Games-Club-Drupal/README.md

 For detailed information on how to configure a test server environment using a variety of operating systems and web servers, see "Local server setup" (https://www.drupal.org/node/157602) in the Drupal.org online documentation.

-Note that all directories mentioned in this document are always relative to the directory of your Drupal installation, and commands are meant to be run from this directory (except for the initial commands that create that directory).

 ## Create MySQL Database